How To Shadow A Psychiatrist

 - Observe: Take note of the psychiatrist’s interactions with patients, how they communicate, and how they conduct their evaluations.
 Pay attention to the different techniques they use to connect with their patients.

-- Ask Questions: If appropriate, ask the psychiatrist questions about their approach to patient care, how they diagnose certain conditions, or how they work with other healthcare professionals.
+- Ask Questions: If appropriate, ask the psychiatrist about their approach to patient care, how they diagnose certain conditions, or how they work with other healthcare professionals.

 - Be Respectful: Remember that patient confidentiality is of utmost importance.
-Respect patients’ privacy and confidentiality by not discussing their cases outside of the clinical setting.
+Respect patients’ privacy and confidentiality by not discussing their cases outside the clinical setting.

 - Thank the Psychiatrist: At the end of the shadowing experience, thank the psychiatrist for allowing you to shadow them.
-Consider sending a follow-up note or email expressing your gratitude and what you learned from the experience.
+Consider sending a follow-up note or email expressing gratitude and what you learned from the experience.

 Do’s and Don’ts of Shadowing